A value metric is the way you measure value exchange in your product.

 Are you currently using value metrics yet?
 I'm curious.
 Leave a comment below.

-Below you will find a brief summary of some of the key points we have already touched on along with the answers to some of the more commonly asked questions regarding value metrics and growth strategy.
+Below, you will find a summary of the key points we have already touched on, along with the answers to frequently asked questions regarding value metrics and growth strategy.

 What is the difference between data and metrics?

-Metrics usually contain a single type of data.
-They set the parameters for the data your business will use to measure performance.
-You can't pick your data, but you can pick your metrics.
-Once you pick your metrics, they need to be applied consistently.
+Metrics usually contain a single type of data and set the parameters for the data your business will use to measure performance.
+You can't pick your data, but you can choose your metrics.
+Once you decide on your metrics, they need to be applied consistently.

 What are key growth metrics?

-Some of the key growth metrics you want to analyze include revenue generation, cost per lead, cost per customer acquisition, conversion rates, the number of active users, and more.
-Growth metrics can help examine the historical growth of a company and hopefully give you clues for the future.
+Some key growth metrics you want to analyze include revenue generation, cost per lead, customer acquisition, conversion rates, the number of active users, and more.
+Growth metrics can help examine the historic growth of a company and hopefully give you clues for the future.

 What are the five most common pricing strategies?

-While there are several pricing strategies that can be used, there are five that are the most common.
-These common pricing strategies include cost-plus pricing, competitive pricing, value-based pricing, price skimming, and penetration pricing.
+While several pricing strategies exist, five are the most common.
+These common strategies include cost-plus pricing, competitive pricing, value-based pricing, price skimming, and penetration pricing.

-Cost-plus pricing is simply calculating your costs and then adding the mark-up.
-For competitive pricing, you set a price based on what your competition is charging.
-Value-based pricing is when you set a price based on how much the customer backs and believes in what you are offering and what it is worth.
+Cost-plus pricing is simply calculating your costs and then adding the markup.
+For competitive pricing, you set a price based on what your competition charges.
+Value-based pricing is when you set a price based on how much the customer backs and believes in what you offer and what your product is worth.

-Price skimming is when a high price is set, and then that price is lowered as the market continues to evolve.
-Finally, penetration pricing is when a lower price is set to enter a competitive market and then that price is raised later.
+Price skimming is when you establish a high price, and then that price is lowered as the market continues to evolve.
+Finally, penetration pricing is when you set a lower cost to enter a competitive market, and that price is raised later.

 What are the five key performance indicators?

-Some of the top KPIs you will want to keep a closer eye on include the current ratio, website goal conversions, average spend per sale, sales staff performance, and business growth.
+Some top KPIs you will want to keep a closer eye on include the current ratio, website goal conversions, average spend per sale, sales staff performance, and business growth.
 These performance indicators can help you with your business goals.
-With so many trackable metrics, you need to choose the right performance indicators so you can come up with the best growth strategy to build your business.
+You must choose the correct performance indicators with many trackable metrics to develop the best growth strategy to build your business.

 Does your value metric grow with the customer?

-You always need to make sure that your value metric grows with the customer so you can increase your MMR.
-A good SaaS business can still grow if their acquisition stalls a bit as long as their value metric is aligned with the customers.
+You must always ensure that your value metric grows with the customer to increase your monthly recurring revenue (MMR).
+A good SaaS business can still grow if its acquisition stalls a bit as long as its value metric aligns with the customers.
 Hubspot is just one example of a company that grew based on this kind of growth.

 How do you arrive at a value-based price?

 When you want to determine a value-based price, you need to choose a product that is comparable to your own and research to find out how much customers pay for it.
-You then need to examine all the ways your product is different from the comparable product and then place a financial value on all of those differences you find.
+You then need to examine how your product is different from a similar product and then place a financial value on all of those differences you find.

 Add everything positive about your product, subtract the negatives, and then you can come up with a potential price point.
-You always want to make sure that the value to the customer is higher than your costs.
+You always want to make sure the customer’s value is higher than your costs.

 What is a net promoter score?

-A net promoter score is a management tool that is used to help gauge the loyalty of your company's customer relationships.
+A net promoter score (NPS) is a management tool that helps gauge the loyalty of your company's customer relationships.
 It is an acceptable alternative to more traditional customer satisfaction research.
 It has also been linked with revenue growth.